bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### REQUIRED gradient strength and orientation information

-The gradient strength and orientation information corresponding to a DWI acquisition is REQUIRED, and therefore, MUST be stored in the structure.
+The gradient strength and orientation information corresponding to a DWI acquisition is REQUIRED, and therefore, MUST be stored in the structure using the formats introduced below.
-The gradient strength and orientation information stored in the structure MUST correspond to "*effective*" values (as in, the actual orientations and strengths applied by the scanner), rather than the "*requested*" values (as in, the original gradient table design that is configured into the scanner's MR protocol settings).
+The gradient strength and orientation information MUST correspond to "*effective*" values (as in, the actual orientations and strengths applied by the scanner), rather than the "*requested*" values (as in, the original gradient table design that is configured into the scanner's MR protocol settings).

 The RECOMMENDED way to store gradient information is a `[*_]dwi.tsv` file corresponding to one or more DWI files.
-The format of this TSV file, and associated metadata, are described below.
-The gradient information MAY be stored using the `[*_]dwi.bval` and `[*_]dwi.bvec` pair of files.
+The gradient information MAY be stored using the OPTIONAL `.bval` and `.bvec` pair of files.
+The format of the `.tsv` file and the `.bvec`/`.bval` files, as well as the conversion from `.bvec`/`.bval` to `.tsv`, are described below.

+The RECOMMENDED `.tsv` file and the OPTIONAL `.bval`/`.bvec` MAY coexist in the structure.
+In such a case, the `.tsv` file and the `.bval`/`.bvec` pair MUST be consistent as described below.
-However, the `[*_]dwi.[bval|bvec]` files are DEPRECATED and will be phased out in a future release.
+However, the `.bval`/`.bvec` files are DEPRECATED and will be phased out in a future release.
-The TSV file format is OPTIONAL, and will replace `[*_]dwi.[bval|bvec]` as the default method for representing gradients.

 The `[*_]dwi.[bval|bvec|tsv]` files MAY be saved on any level of the directory structure and thus define those values for all sessions and/or subjects in one place (see